CatalogueOfLife/coldp/README.md

 See [NAMES.md#name-relations](https://github.com/Sp2000/colplus/blob/master/docs/NAMES.md#name-relations) for examples.

 #### nameID
-The name this relation originates from.
+The subject name this relation originates from.

 #### relatedNameID
-The name this relation relates to.
+The object name this relation relates to.

 #### type
 type: [enum](http://api.catalogue.life/vocab/nomreltype)

-spelling correction

-The kind of directed relation.
+The kind of directed nomenclatural relation.

 #### publishedInID
 The reference or nomenclatural act where this nomenclatural relation was established.